sktime/sktime/docs/source/get_involved/governance.rst

 of a scope that goes beyond algorithm maintainer expectations - i.e., PR or issues related to owned algorithms do not count.

-Becoming active (after becoming inactive) in the above sense requires:
+Becoming active (after becoming inactive) in the above sense requires both:

 * a contribution within the last month that goes beyond algorithm maintainer expectations, e.g.:
   * an approved pull request authored by the core developer